dawigit/picoclock/README.md

 - analog seconds (pointer) not working properly
 - battery display has to be adjusted depending on battery (still testing)
-- gyro-control has to be improved/adjusted.
-- gfx is slow

 ## To flash the image